 Fair Credit Report Act (FCRA) limits credit and non-conviction background history to a seven year lookback period, and Delaware has adopted a similar lookback period for most positions in the state.
 FCRA guidelines apply to all commercial people finder websites that provide personal and professional background screening services.

-Delaware’s system can be complex, but with the information in this free guide, searchers can easily locate Delaware criminal records and arrest records in Delaware and use these records to make informed decisions on hiring, housing or personal life situations.
+State systems can be complex, but with the information in this step-by-step resource, searchers can easily locate criminal records, as well as arrest records in Delaware and use these records to make informed decisions on hiring, housing or personal life situations.

 References